valohai/docs/source/howto/pipelines/triggers.rst

 .. note::

     You can create a trigger after you've ran at least one succesfully completed pipeline.
+    You can either schedule a specific (commit) version of a pipeline to run or schedule a pipeline run that always uses the latest version of the pipeline.

 ..

-1. Go to project settings
+* Go to project settings
-2. Navigate to the Triggers tab
+* Navigate to the Triggers tab
-3. Set your trigger title (e.g. *Weekly re-training*)
+* Set your trigger title (e.g. Daily retraining, every 4 hours)
-4. Select *Scheduled (Cron)* as the condition, as click *Add*
+* Select Scheduled (Cron) as the condition, as click Add
-5. Open the condition and set the schedule you want.
-For example, Weekly on Mondays at 09:00
+* Open the condition and set the schedule you want.
+   * You can either use one of the options or select Custom
+   * For example a custom value: 0 0/4 * * 1-7 would run the pipeline every 4 hours on every day of the week.
-6. On the *Actions* column select *Copy Pipeline* and click *Add*
+* On the Actions column select the right action and click Add
+   * Copy Pipeline reruns always the same pipeline version
-7. Open the action and select the *Source Pipeline* that you want to run
+      * Select the Source Pipeline that you want to run
+   * Run Pipeline runs a pipeline with whatever is the newest version fetched to Valohai
+   * Source Commit Reference, could be for example main to always run with the latest pipeline from your main branch
+   * Pipeline Name is the name of the pipeline in your valohai.yaml
+   * Pipeline Title is the title used in the UI and API results
-8. Click on *Create trigger*
+* Click on Create trigger

 .. warning::